A Future Antarctic City

 The name references Orenburg, a Russian frontier town set up in the Ural Mountains in the late eighteenth century by the Russian Empire as it pushed to conquer the Asian continent.
 Today, Orenburg in Russia has a population of half-a-million and calls itself “The Gateway to the East.”
 New Orenburg 2121 will have a population of maybe ten thousand and will call itself “The Gateway to the South.”

 Some might see New Orenburg as a dystopian vision for Antarctica’s future, since it risks the onset of oceanic degradation, climate catastrophe, Antarctic wildlife extinction, as well as massive huge oil slicks and gas explosions.
-But it has at least one claim to eco-friendliness: instead of using pipelines that would criss-cross the continent, disrupting the landscape, New Orenburg uses giant container balloons that fill up with natural gas and are dispatched to float safely and serenely to markets around the world.
+Despite all this, New Orenburg has at least one claim toward eco-friendliness: instead of using pipelines that would criss-cross the continent, disrupting the landscape, New Orenburg uses giant container balloons that fill up with natural gas and are dispatched to float safely and serenely to markets around the world.

-New Orenburg's precipitous existence on ice-less polar seas kind of highlights Russia's unwillingness to face up to the dangers of global warming (and its determination to forever rely upon and prop up its oil and gas sector).
+New Orenburg's precipitous existence on ice-less polar seas kind of highlights Russia's unwillingness to face up to the dangers of global warming (and its determination to forever rely upon and fortify its own national fossil fuels sector).
 However, recent floods in 'old' Orenburg might be a warning that this unwillingness is a grave shortcoming.